 Major: Ag Communications and Journalism

 I enjoy working with lots of different types of people.
 Plus, I like the diversity of the major, and I can tell it’s making me more well-rounded.

 How is the Department of Communications and Agricultural Education helping you with your career goals?

 The department is giving me a wide range of options and opportunities.
 I get lots of networking and try out all the different aspects of the industry.

 What’s your favorite part of being an ACJ major?

-The diversity of the students, faculty and the classes we get to take.
-Because we get to take classes across the departments in the College of Agriculture, we can understand more about our chosen focus are.
+The diversity of the students, faculty, and the classes we get to take.
+Because we get to take classes across the departments in the College of Agriculture, we can understand more about our chosen focus area.